128technology/docs/docs/config_te_net_intf.md

 ## Troubleshooting and Statistics

 Given the packet performance nature of the scheduler, no logs exist at the per-packet level to monitor traffic-engineering performance.
 The statistics described below are the best source of information about performance.
 The `success-bandwidth` and `failure-bandwidth` meters are good indicators of how well the scheduler is handling packets.
-For failure-bandwidth, additional statistics can be used to determine the reason for loss.
+For `failure-bandwidth`, additional statistics can be used to determine the reason for loss.
 Some examples are a queue full scenario resulting from an unhandled burst, or packets being dropped due to excessive time spent within the scheduler.

 Statistics for network-interface traffic engineering can be viewed from the `show stats traffic-eng network-interface` command.
 Use the following statistics to help analyze network-interface behavior when traffic-engineering is configured.

 The general statistics apply to the scheduler as a whole.
 Per-traffic-class statistics are maintained for all the available traffic-classes (high, medium, low, best-effort).

-#### Network-Interface Traffic Engineering Stats (General Statistics)
+#### Network-Interface Traffic Engineering Stats

 ```
 show stats traffic-eng network-interface